Dat-Pudding/PhotoCalc/README.md

 ### Android
 ------------------------------------------
 The Android client is (for now) the only version meant for the use in the field.
-Additionally to the calculations it features a mostly red UI that serves as an red flashlight and a function to cast a solid white across the screen for taking flats, both of these special features work best when the phone's screen is set to full brightness.
+Additionally to the calculations it features a mostly red UI that serves as an red flashlight and a function to cast a solid white across the screen for taking flats, both of these special features work best when the phone's (or tablet's) screen is set to full brightness.

 #### Lore
 - with _beta-v0.4.5_ the UI overhaul is done